justjam2013/homebridge-virtual-accessories/README.md

 People using Virtual Accessories For Homebridge!

-Patrick Hunt, the content creator on the [Make Smart Matter](https://www.youtube.com/@MakeSmartMatter) YouTube channel is using Virtual Accessories For Homebridge.
+Patrick Hunt, the content creator of the [Make Smart Matter](https://www.youtube.com/@MakeSmartMatter) YouTube channel is using Virtual Accessories For Homebridge.
 You can catch a glimpse in the [Introduction to Automations in Apple Home](https://www.youtube.com/watch?v=zspT4lNZ0QE) video at timestamp [7:46](https://www.youtube.com/watch?v=zspT4lNZ0QE&t=466s).

 <a href="https://www.youtube.com/watch?v=zspT4lNZ0QE&t=466s">
     <img src="assets/mentions/youtube-video.png" height="240">